sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-push-notifications/fiori-ios-hcpms-push-notifications.md

     ```

-    The `uploadDeviceTokenForRemoteNotification(_:Data)` will take care of uploading the app's device token to the SAP Cloud Platform Mobile Services.
+    The `uploadDeviceTokenForRemoteNotification(_:Data)` will take care of uploading the app's device token to the SAP Mobile Services.

     ```swift
     func uploadDeviceTokenForRemoteNotification(_ deviceToken: Data) {